|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

-Walker punched away Roberts’ ferocious drive as the visitors seeked to end a run of three defeats on the spin away from home.
+Walker punched away Roberts’ ferocious drive as the visitors sought to end a run of three defeats on the spin away from home.

 And it looked like one of Guiseley’s recent new signings had rescued a precious point for Paul Cox’s strugglers shortly after an hour.

-Dayle Southwell, signed from Wycombe earlier in the week, curled a sumptious 20-yard free-kick past an onlooking Walker.
+Dayle Southwell, signed from Wycombe earlier in the week, curled a sumptuous 20-yard free-kick past an onlooking Walker.

 Cheers from the 2327 strong crowd, in attendance for the club’s third Community Day of the season, were short-lived after the linesman ruled out Pinnock’s curling shot after Bird had allegedly strayed offside.